wejkeyy/example-html/README.md

-# example-html
+# You can use latest code for yourself from here
-You can go here using that website you know?
+But pls dont copy the website design.. ok?